bcrowe306/MPC-Studio-Mk2-Midi-Sysex-Charts/README.md

 # MPC-Studio-Mk2-Midi-Sysex-Charts
 In this repository, you will find the breakdown of the MIDI Note, CC, and Sysex data for the Akai MPC Studio Mk2.
-This is in no way sponsored by Akai, but I'm actually a frustrated buyer of this product.
+This is in no way sponsored by Akai.I'm actually a frustrated buyer and user of this product.

 My attempts to use this product with other software left me very frustrated.
 Without the brains of the MPC 2 software, this device on its own is useless.
 It sends out midi data, but not in a way that is remotely usable.
 I fault Akai for this.
-It would have been very easy and simple for them to make a controller mode for this unit, and release MIDI technical specs in a PDF but they refused to so...
-I guess they have a history of making money by not listening to their users...
-I digress.
+It would have been very easy and simple for them to make a controller mode for this unit, and release MIDI technical specs in a PDF but they have not done so.

 Through sending and observing MIDI data to and from the device, I have discovered that this is a "dumb" device.
-There is no logic on the device to perform any of it's functions, it is all controled by the software(MPC 2) through MIDI.
+There is no logic on the device to perform any of it's functions or feedback, it is all controled by the software(MPC 2) through MIDI.
 That means if I can figure out what MIDI messages, I can program the device with other software... hint hint..
 Ableton Live...

-This repository is the results of me doing just that.
-I have figured out every element of the MPC Studio Mk2 except the LED display. *Any help is appreciated*.
+This repository is the result of me doing just that.
+I have figured out every element of the MPC Studio Mk2 with the exception of the LED display.
+*Any help is appreciated*.
 Enjoy!

 ## Config
 -----